-Dearborn Healthy Streets are shared streets intended to help all residents find safe, healthy ways to get outside, recreate, exercise and access essential services by providing greater access to public right of ways traditionally used for motor vehicle transportation.
+Dearborn Healthy Streets are slow and shared streets intended to help all residents find safe, healthy ways to get outside, recreate, exercise and access essential services by providing greater access to public right of ways traditionally used for motor vehicle transportation.
 Dearborn Healthy Streets allow people to bike and roll in a safer, slower street environment freeing up space on the sidewalk for pedestrian travel and social distancing.
-Vehicular traffic is restricted to local traffic only on Dearborn Healthy Streets , meaning that you can still park on your street and get deliveries, but passing through in your car is discouraged.
+Vehicular traffic is restricted to local traffic only on Dearborn Healthy Streets , meaning that you can still park on your street and get deliveries, visitors can still drive to local destinations, but using the street as a cut through in your car is discouraged.
 People driving must drive slowly and always stop for anyone in the roadway.
 Emergency vehicles are permitted.
 Slow and shared streets programs emerged as a nationwide trend during the COVID-19 pandemic which emphasizes the need for physical distancing and healthy lifestyles.

 Is the Dearborn Healthy Streets pilot intended to be a city-wide event?

-No, Dearborn Healthy Streets are neighborhood specific changes that are meant to encourage more and safer daily movement for residents who live on these streets.
+No, Dearborn Healthy Streets is a short-term pilot program that makes neighborhood specific changes to encourage more and safer daily movement for residents who live on or regularly visit these streets.
 They are NOT places for people to congregate, crowd, or socialize.

 Who is allowed to use Dearborn Healthy Streets?